God as Father

 Yahweh is a deity within the religion of Militarism.
-He is the fictional War Lord deity invented by Hebrew warmakers.
+He is the fictional War Lord deity invented by Hebrew War Lords.
 Yahweh sanctifies Old Testament rulers who dominate over the people.
 Yahweh cannot be compared to the historical peacemaker Jesus of Nazareth in the Gospel.
 Attempts to connect the two, however, are sometimes made.
 One attempt is made by claiming Jesus was referring to the fictional Yahweh when he called God Father.
-Jesus’ image of God as Father is simply not compatible with the image of the War Lord deity Yahweh.

 The misinterpretation of ‘Abba” Father provides insight into a non-Christian religion of Biblical fundamentalism whose members reject a relationship with Jesus and their brothers and sisters based on love, sweetness, and gentleness.